UMT 12x20 orange / N38 - magnetic pin

 - The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-- Possible danger associated with microscopic parts of magnets pose a threat, when accidentally ingested, which becomes significant in the context of children's health.
-Additionally, small elements of these magnets have the potential to hinder the diagnostic process when they are in the body.
+- Possible danger associated with microscopic parts of magnets pose a threat, if swallowed, which becomes significant in the aspect of protecting young children.
+It's also worth noting that tiny parts of these magnets can hinder the diagnostic process after entering the body.

 Dust and powder from neodymium magnets are highly flammable.